-January 1st, New Years Day, is considered to be incredibly auspicious and is meant to be full of relaxation, thankfulness, and anticipation for the year to come.
+January 1st, New Year's Day, is considered to be incredibly auspicious and is meant to be full of relaxation, thankfulness, and anticipation for the year to come.
 In Japan, each year is thought to be completely separate from the last.
-Because of this, it is important to have all crucial matters settled by New Years, and make sure everything is clean.
+Because of this, it is important to have all crucial matters settled by New Year's, and make sure everything is clean.
 In larger cities, like Tokyo, there are countdown events; although, many choose to spend the holiday at home with their loved ones.

-As for cuisine, it is customary for specific celebratory foods to be eaten for both New Year's Eve and New Year's Day have specific foods to eat.
-On New Year's Eve it is customary to eat toshikoshi soba (buckwheat noodles).
-On the other hand, on New Year's Day one traditionally enjoys ozoni and osechi.
+As for cuisine, it is customary for specific celebratory foods to be eaten for both New Year's Eve and New Year's Day.
+On New Year's Eve, it is customary to eat toshikoshi soba (buckwheat noodles).
+On the other hand, on New Year's Day, one traditionally enjoys ozoni (Japanese New Year mochi soup) and osechi-ryōri, an assortment of celebratory dishes served in bento box style trays.
 These specific dishes are supposed to bring you good health and fortune in the coming year, as the Japanese believe that eating long skinny noodles will help you live a long and healthy life.

-Another fun New Year’s Tradition in Japan are the Fukubukuro Bags, also known as “lucky bags” or “bargain bags”.
-These treats can be found all over Japan on New Year’s Day, as it is one of the best times of the year for holiday savings.
-Fukubukuro are bags filled with fun, mystery items and are always sold at very low prices.
+Another fun New Year’s tradition in Japan are the Fukubukuro bags (福袋), also known as “lucky bags” or “bargain bags”.
+These treats can be found all over Japanese markets on New Year’s Day, as it is one of the best times of the year for holiday savings.
+Fukubukuro are bags filled with fun mystery items and are always sold at very low prices.

 For children in Japan, Otoshidama (お年玉) may be the best part of the New Year's celebrations.
 During this tradition, it is customary for adults to give children small envelopes filled with money.
 The envelopes, traditionally called pochi-bukuro, are usually decorated with fun and whimsical imagery, such as a maneki neko or other meaningful symbols of Japan.